remix-run/remix/README.md

 # fetch-super-headers

-`SuperHeaders` is a drop-in replacement for JavaScript's `Headers` with type-safe access to common headers.
+`SuperHeaders` is a drop-in replacement for JavaScript `Headers` with type-safe access.

+Another way to think about it is a spec-compliant, type-safe way to parse, modify, and stringify various HTTP headers and collections of them.

 ## Key Features